View DCF's Table of Organization

 Director, Adolescent Services

 Jessica Trombetta, LCSW is the Director of Adolescent Services.
-Adolescent Services is a Department level office focused on prioritizing the needs of youth who are aging out/aging in, ensuring that DCF staff has the resources they need to service these youth, and building strong collaborative partnerships with other stakeholders and advocates serving these youth.
+The Office of Adolescent Services (OAS) is a Department level office focused on prioritizing the needs of youth 14-21 who are receiving services from DCF, ensuring that they transition into adulthood successfully.
+OAS ensures that high quality services are provided to youth, develops linkages with service providers and youth advocates, and provides leadership in adolescent policy development, case practice, and training.

-Most recently Ms. Trombetta served as an Associate Director at Family Connections Inc. where she supervised community based programs and a therapeutic afterschool program that provided case management and clinical services to at-risk children, adolescents, older adults, and families.
-In this role, Jessica gained extensive experience in working with youth involved with DCF, including CP&P (formerly DYFS) and CSOC (formerly DCBHS).
-Additionally, Ms. Trombetta has provided direct clinical services and case management as well as clinical and programmatic supervision.
+Most recently Ms. Trombetta served as an Associate Director at Family Connections Inc. where she supervised a range of community based programs and a therapeutic afterschool program.
+These programs provided case management and clinical services to children, adolescents, older adults, and families.
+In this role, Jessica gained extensive experience providing in-home clinical and community-based case management with youth involved with DCF, managing multiple programs, and supervising several staff.
+Additionally, Ms. Trombetta has worked in outpatient clinical programs, and held leadership positions in the New Jersey Chapter of the National Association of Social Workers.

 Jessica earned a Bachelor's Degree in Psychology from Ithaca College and a Master's Degree in Social Work with a concentration in Direct Practice to Children and Families from Rutgers University.
-She is a Licensed Clinical Social Worker and clinical supervisor with extensive training regarding children and adolescents with complex trauma and family systems theory.
+She is a Licensed Clinical Social Worker and certified clinical supervisor with training in family systems theory, impact of trauma, and trauma/developmentally informed practice.

 Assistant Commissioner, Child Protection and Permanency